 In the late 16th century near the beginning of the Edo period, the Shogun Tokugawa Ieyasu established Edo (now known as Tokyo) as Japan’s new capital.

-Fast forward 350 years to 1964, and the establishment of the Tokaido Shinkansen.
-The line was built at rapid speed and in time for the 1964 Tokyo Olympics, and signified for many the success of Japan’s post-war recovery.
+The bullet train line was built at rapid speed and in time for the 1964 Tokyo Olympics, and signified for many the success of Japan’s post-war recovery.

 Today, the Tokaido route is more than just a shinkansen line and space-age way to travel between Tokyo and Kyoto, it is, arguably, the most important of all the travelling routes in Japan.

 Intrepid explorers walk the Tokaido route, enjoying the traditional inns and a taste of ancient Japan, or stop off in cities like Shizuoka to experience performing arts festivals and explore the modern side of Japan.

 Along the modern Tokaido route, the seaside hot-spring town of Atami entices visitors to the area, and lies only a 45 minute shinkansen bullet train ride from Tokyo.

-Flanking the Izu peninsula, is Japan’s deepest harbor, Suruga Bay.
-Travellers coming along the Tokaido route would follow the coastline and enjoy superb views of Mt Fuji from across the bay, and is one of the most iconic images of Japan.
+Travelers coming along the Tokaido route would follow the coastline and enjoy superb views of Mt Fuji from across the bay, and it is one of the most iconic images of Japan.